anderson-aristotle/git/NOTES.md

     These questions can be a good segue into why version control is so useful.

-- Go over definition "What is "version control", and why should you care?
+- Go over definition of "version control", and why you should care:
   - Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
     > "For the examples in this book you will use software source code as the